 Staying positive when the news is all doom and gloom can be hard.
 In any event, for the most optimistic individuals.
 While it is true that we have to pay attention to the Coronavirus Pandemic, it doesn't mean we need to let it break us.
 Truly, it is affecting our economy and causing illness around the world.
 Furthermore, indeed, we see, hear and read about these headlines actually throughout the day.
-Yet in the midst of nonstop negative information, you need a remedy.
+Yet, amid nonstop negative information, you need a remedy.
 One that causes you to keep an uplifting mentality to push ahead with determination and hope.

-As anxiety-inducing as things are at the present time, we give you brave tips you can use to remain positive and focused during COVID-19.
-While we may realize that it's generally useful for everybody to remain positive, it's sometimes easier said than done.
+As anxiety-inducing as things are present, we give you brave tips you can use to remain positive and focused during COVID-19.
+While we may realize that it's generally applicable for everybody to remain positive, it's sometimes easier said than done.
 There are tons of things to keep your spirits up!
 Here are the tips:

 Tip #1 Create a schedule for a mindful activity (and stick to it).

 The COVID-19 pandemic has seen many individuals begin working remotely, who wouldn't have been before.
 One approach to stay productive while working is sticking to your usual routine and schedule.
 Working from home is unique and sets aside some effort to get used to it.
 Yet things don't need to change totally.
 Keeping up some format from your daily routine will help you stay productive and keep you on track.

 If you have difficulty planning your schedule all alone, put resources into an organizer or use Google Calendar to follow your everyday exercises.
 Recognizing what you have to complete and the amount of time you need to do it will assist you with keeping your life balanced and stay focused, especially during this trying time.

 Tip #2 Practice telemedicine and track your mental health.